 - EPA will deliver efficient, proportionate and consistent regulation which is vital for economic prosperity by ensuring Victoria is an attractive place to invest, work, live and visit.

-The reforms will transform Victoria’s approach to environment protection over a number of years and will include stakeholder engagement with community, business, and other stakeholders.
+The reforms will transform Victoria’s approach to environment protection over a number of years and will include engagement with community, business, and other stakeholders.

 EPA’s Organisational Strategy

 EPA has embarked on a five-year reform program to provide the people of Victoria with a strong, agile and modern environmental regulator.
 We want to ensure we can meet both the environmental and human health challenges of the future, and the expectations of the community.

 To help Victorians better understand who we are, what we do and the changes we’re making, EPA has released a digital version of our new organisational strategy, Our environment, Our health which can be viewed here.